 What are you thinking about right now?
 Maybe you’re thinking about all of the things you are going to learn on this page.
 Can you guess how much information from this video you are going to remember?
 Or what strategies you can use to remember information from this video?

-This whole video is all about thinking about the way you think.
+This whole page is all about thinking about the way you think.
 It’s about thinking about the way you remember things, process information, and make decisions.
 By purposeful thinking about your cognitive processes, you can begin to choose strategies that work for you and train yourself to learn more effectively and display a higher level of cognitive thinking.